RedditSota/state-of-the-art-result-for-machine-learning-problems/README.md

 # State-of-the-art result for all Machine Learning Problems

 ### LAST UPDATE: 10th November 2017

-### <font size="3" color="red">NEWS:</font> I am looking for a Collaborators esp who does research in Computer Vision and Reinforcement learning.
+### NEWS: I am looking for a Collaborators esp who does research in Computer Vision and Reinforcement learning.
 I am a NLP scientist, so I can keep track of NLP.
 Email me: redditsota@gmail.com

 This repository provides state-of-the-art (SoTA) results for all machine learning problems.
 We do our best to keep this repository up to date.
 If you do find a problem's SoTA result is out of date or missing, please raise this as an issue (with this information: research paper name, dataset, metric, source code and year).
 We will fix it immediately.